fr830/hilscheropcpython/README.md

 The image provided hereunder deploys a container with installed software that turns netPI's Industrial Ethernet ports into a standard Ethernet network interface.

 Base of this image builds a tagged version of [debian:jessie](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), created user 'root', installed netX driver, network interface daemon and standard Ethernet supporting netX firmware creating an additional network interface named `cifx0`(**c**ommunication **i**nter**f**ace **x**).
-The interface can be administered as usual with commands such as [ip](https://linux.die.net/man/8/ip) or similar.
+The interface can be administered as usual with commands such as [ip](https://linux.die.net/man/8/ip) or similar.On top of that python3 is installed with a python3 opc-server and pyshark.

 #### Container prerequisites

 ##### Port mapping

 For enabling remote login to the container across SSH the container's SSH port 22 needs to be exposed to the host.
+For enabling opc communication in the network the containers 4840 port (default OPC port) needs to be exposed

 ##### Privileged mode

 The container creates an Ethernet network interface (LAN) from netPI's Industrial network controller netX.
 Creating a LAN needs full access to the host Linux.
 Only the privileged mode option lifts the enforced container limitations to allow creation of such a network interface.
+The Python packages are made to monitor the network traffic, with a focus on getting etherCAT communication from the cifx0 interface analysed and broadcasted over the OPC interface.

 ##### Host devices